Constraint Satisfaction Problems over Finitely Bounded Homogeneous Structures: a Dichotomy between FO and L-hard: Reproving Larose-Tesson theorem

 We are now ready to prove that unbalanced finite structures have finite duality.

 \begin{proposition} Let $\sA$ be a finite core structure over a finite signature.
-If $\sA$ is unbalanced, then it has finite duality. \end{proposition} \begin{proof} By Propositions~\ref{prop:noimp1min}, \ref{prop:minAlg1}, and~\ref{prop:Alg1-TreeDef}, for every unsatisfiable instance $\instance$ of $\csp(\sA)$ there is a minimal tree $\sA$-formula $\phi_{\instance}$ over $\instance$ such that the projection of $\phi_{\instance}$ onto its root is $\emptyset$.
-Without loss of generality we assume that no proper subformula of $\phi_{\instance}$ has this property.
+If $\sA$ is unbalanced, then it has finite duality. \end{proposition} \begin{proof} By Propositions~\ref{prop:noimp1min}, \ref{prop:minAlg1}, and~\ref{prop:Alg1-TreeDef}, for every unsatisfiable instance $\instance$ of $\csp(\sA)$ there is a minimal tree \efpp-formula $\phi_{\instance}$ over $\instance$ such that the projection of $\phi_{\instance}^{\sA}$ onto its root is $\emptyset$.
+Without loss of generality, we assume that no proper subformula of $\phi_{\instance}$ that is a tree \efpp-formula has this property.